 In the last 90 days, 68 listings have been posted online, so you'll want to check back regularly for new listings.
 About 65% of the listings in the Beverly Hills are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,640 sqft.
 Most buildings in this market are around 4 stories.
 Most buildings in this market were built in 1964 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Manufacturing is the dominant industry in this region.
 Commute by walking is the most popular way to get to work amongst Beverly Hills occupants.
-Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.